'Lights, Camera... AUCTION!': Actress Laura Linney honorary chair of App Theatre fundraiser

-The Appalachian Theatre of the High Country is hosting an online fundraising event, Lights, Camera...
+BOONE — The Appalachian Theatre of the High Country is hosting an online fundraising event, Lights, Camera ...
 AUCTION!, from 7-9 p.m. on Thursday, Sept.
 17. The event will include onstage performances by Soul Benefactor with a live silent auction broadcast to thousands of High Country homes via Facebook, YouTube and the theater’s website.

 Four-time Emmy Award-winning actress Laura Linney is serving as honorary chair for the event.
 She is the daughter of the late playwright Romulus Linney, whose archives reside in the Belk Library at Appalachian State University.